 In addition to existing vulnerabilities created by the lack of access to adequate water and sanitation services, seasonal factors and climate change also have a role to play.
-Settlements in India will face water shortages in summer, limiting the ability to wash hands.
-In both countries the flooding of water streams and rivers in rainy season will exacerbate solid and liquid waste contamination and result in higher incidence of communicable diseases, which will further reduce immunity of local populations and their ability to respond to and recover from COVID-19.
+With the lockdown occurring in summer and an increased demand for water due to COVID-19, settlements in India will face water shortages in summer, limiting the ability to wash hands.
+Whilst water tankers are used to address this challenge in the short-term, in the longer-term measures to augment water resources and supply will be required.
+Purchasing water from tankers is only viable for those residents who can afford to pay for those services.
+Residents in our study settlements in India pay for water tankers whilst in Indonesia; the government reduced the price of clean water for communities during the pandemic.
+In both countries, the flooding of water streams and rivers in rainy season will exacerbate solid and liquid waste contamination and result in higher incidence of communicable diseases, which will further reduce immunity of local populations and their ability to respond to and recover from COVID-19.
 There is therefore a need to combine COVID-19 mitigation measures with ongoing climate change mitigation and adaptation measures.

 Moving forward, focussed and dedicated health studies in informal settlements will be required to ensure health and well-being of urban citizens, particularly in these settlements, as they are currently a hotbed of infections.
 Slum health studies will need to include factors such as population densities, faecal contamination, water logging, crowding, and hazards such as flooding and pollution3.
 Future monitoring and evaluation interventions will need to leverage existing social networks and use approaches such as citizen science combined with testing of water sources and testing of viral loading of wastewater.
+Working closely with existing social networks targeted public health campaigns will be required to empower communities to make informed and healthier choices.

 The COVID pandemic has made even clearer the need for improving the infrastructure of informal settlements and implementation of contextualized public health interventions.
 In the short term, there is an urgent need for mobile hand washing facilities with soap at regular points through the settlement, ideally per household or if not feasible at street level, added distribution of soap and portable communal washing/bathing facilities and toilets, possibly using local community centres and schools.
-Additionally, water vendors, shopkeepers and sanitation workers need to be provided PPE both for their safety and the safety of others.
+Innovation is required to develop contactless solutions for handwashing stations such as sensors, foot pedals and long handles to turn taps on and off.
+Contactless soap dispensers and safe places to store soap would further help to ensure usage of soap10.
+There is scope to learn lessons from the humanitarian settings where low-cost, low-tech and portable hand washing kits have been developed by organisations such as Oxfam11.
+Additionally, water vendors, shopkeepers and sanitation workers need to be provided PPE for both their safety and the safety of others.

 In the long term, radical changes are required in city planning, as informal settlements are currently bypassed from mainstream infrastructure interventions.
-Even in the pre-pandemic era slum residents perceive water and sanitation to be their top priority7.
+Even in the pre-pandemic era slum residents, perceive water and sanitation to be their top priority12.
 Hence, moving forward, targeted investment is required to improve access to water and sanitation services in settlements, as well as river/blue space cleaning and restoration activities.
-In fact, the high population density of such areas offers economies of scale, high returns to infrastructure investments and create healthy environments8.
+In fact, the high population density of such areas offers economies of scale, high returns to infrastructure investments and create healthy environments13.